 - Whether Quest Personnel were engaged by Myer to recruit for the role that Flanagan was offered.
 It seems likely it was a ‘float’ or ‘reverse market’ resume.

 - Whether the Quest Personnel staff who conducted the reference checks actually spoke to the supposed ‘referees’ or whether a written reference check template was completed by the ‘referees’ and returned by email.

 - What’s there to be learned from this debacle?

 Firstly, I am sure many recruiters would be thankful they weren’t the ones in the glare of publicity that Quest Personnel managing director Lorraine Tribe found herself in.
 I was surprised and slightly disappointed to note that Morgan Consulting MD, Andrew Aston was quoted pouring a bucket over Quest calling it a ‘rookie mistake’.

-Yes, Quest were the recruitment agency involved and, yes, I am sure there was, with the benefit of hindsight, an opportunity for them to be more circumspect about Mr Flanagan’s resume.
+Yes, Quest was the recruitment agency involved and, yes, I am sure there was, with the benefit of hindsight, an opportunity for them to be more circumspect about Mr. Flanagan’s resume.
 However, how many other recruitment agencies, given the same circumstances would also have been fooled by Flanagan?

 A majority, I suspect.

 Would any of the recruiters at Morgan Consulting done any better in the same circumstances?
 You’d be a brave managing director to put a substantial bet on it.